bmcc-mmp/mmp460/html/text.md

 ## Elements to Mark Emphasis

-The **strong** element : used to indicate text that is more important than the rest of the text.
+The **strong** element is used to indicate text that is more important than the rest of the text.

-The **em** element: used for stress emphasis.
+The **em** element is used for stress emphasis.
 It does not indicate importance but alters the meaning of the sentence.
+[More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-em-element).

-The **b** element: does not convey importance or meaning.
-It is used to offset part of the text from the normal text without conveying any extra importance.
+The **b** element is used to offset part of the text for stylistic purposes.
+It does not convey importance or meaning.
+[More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-em-element).

-The **i** element: does not convey importance or meaning.
-It is used to offset part of the text from the normal text without conveying any extra importance.
+The **i** element: The <i> tag defines a part of text in an alternate voice or mood.
+The content of the <i> tag is usually displayed in italic.[More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-em-element).

+The <i> tag can be used to indicate a technical term, a phrase from another language, a thought, or a ship name, etc. [More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-em-element).

 ### Quoting with the blockquote and q elements